-A recent study of recruiters (by I/O Psychologist Julie Zide and co-authors) found that they look at the interests shown on your LinkedIn profile to find ways to connect with you.
+A recent study of recruiters found they look at the interests you describe on your LinkedIn profile to find ways to connect with you.

 For example, one recruiter noted their love of skiing and said they would be “pretty excited” to find a candidate who had anything skiing-related on their profile.

 A recruiter giving a candidate an interview because they love skiing isn’t legal — unless they can tie skiing to job performance.

 However, it is real.
 Being relatable will draw recruiters and hiring managers to you and make them more likely to want to meet you.